emanuelpina/emanuelpina.pt/content/posts/how-i-ended-up-with-vultr-to-self-host-nextcloud.md

 tags: [Cloud Storage, Nextcloud, VPS, Vultr]
 readmore:
 summarize: true
+update: "I've recently written a post on using [Hetzner to self host Nextcloud](/using-hetzner-to-self-host-nextcloud/) that's an update to this one."
 ---

 In the process of self-hosting Nextcloud the first step was to choose a VPS provider.
 It wasn't a straightforward choice and in the process I ended up experiencing, by this order, Hetzner, DigitalOcean and Vultr.